How a spring break trip to Mexico triggered a coronavirus outbreak among 60 Texas college students

-As students prepare to return to many universities this fall, the case study offers a window into how easily covid-19 spreads among college students and, also, how it can be contained.
+As students prepare to return to many universities this fall, the case study offers a window into how easily the virus spreads among college students — and how it can be contained.
 Researchers likened their close quarters and constant interaction to the environment of a nursing home in the potential for disease spread.

 “Contact tracing and testing of close contacts, regardless of symptoms, is important in limiting spread, especially in young and healthy populations living in shared housing,” they wrote.

-That effort limited the outbreak in this case, as did a local shelter-in-place order issued by Austin on March 25, six days after they returned, the researchers conclude.
+That effort limited the outbreak in this case, as did a local shelter-in-place order issued by Austin on March 25, six days after the students returned, the researchers concluded.

+As schools reopen, “we need to have resources in place to be able to act and respond to these clusters,” including for people in isolation, said Darlene Bhavnani, an infectious-disease epidemiologist at UT-Austin’s Dell Medical School and the lead epidemiologist on the school’s contact-tracing efforts.

 At the time, reports of positive cases provoked outrage among local leaders.